Complaints

 2 I will record your complaint in my central register and open a file for your complaint.
 This will be done within one working day of receiving your complaint.

 3 I will then send you a letter acknowledging your complaint and asking you to confirm or explain the details.
 I will tell you in that letter that I shall be dealing with your complaint and (if you have not asked for a particular remedy) ask you to outline what remedy you would like and set a date for you to inform me of that.
-I will also provide you with details of the Legal Ombudsman and explain that you can (if eligible to do so – see paragraph 16 below) ask the Legal Ombudsman to become involved at the end of my complaints procedure if you are unhappy with the outcome and let you know the time limits for that.
+I will also provide you with details of the Legal Ombudsman (the Ombudsman) and explain that you can (if eligible to do so – see paragraph 16 below) ask the Ombudsman to become involved at the end of my complaints procedure if you are unhappy with the outcome and let you know the time limits for that.
 In the case of a complaint in respect of any invoice submitted, I will explain that you may also have the right to apply for an assessment of the invoice under Part III of the Solicitors Act 1974.
 I will set out when I will next contact you and what information I will provide then.
 A copy of this complaints handling procedure will also be sent to you so that you have that.
 This letter will be sent to you within two working days of me receiving your complaint.
 These and other letters may be sent to you by email as well as, or instead of, post.

 4 I will acknowledge your reply to my letter and confirm what will happen next.
 I will send that letter within two working days of me receiving your reply.